keniaoquendo/Project-1-EDA/README.md

     - L: 0.00000002761
     - M: 0.00000000004
     - S: 0.00000223341
+Conclusion:
+- We REJECT Null Hypothesis 2: Vaccination does NOT contribute to a decrease in the likelihood of death from COVID-19.
-Conclusion: We CANNOT REJECT Alternate Hypothesis 2
-- Vaccination contributes to a decrease in the likehood of deaths from COVID-19
+- We CANNOT REJECT Alternate Hypothesis 2: Vaccination contributes to a decrease in the likehood of deaths from COVID-19

 # Summary of Findings
+Major Trends:
+* The XL states had roughly 10% of the total deaths be due to COVID, while the large and medium state groups ranged from 7-9%, and the small states having roughly 5%.
+* 65+ demographic had the lowest vaccination rates out of all the groups tested.
+* All states followed the same trend in vaccination totals: 5+ > 12+ > 18+ > 65+
+* All states did not administer all doses that were distributed.

 Question 1:
 * What is the relationship between the amount of people who died of COVID-19 and the state population?